EPA ID: PAD077087989

-- The remedy includes 1) excavation and off-site removal of radiation-contaminated soils; 2) stabilization of process tailings located in on of two on-site quarries; 3) consolidation of other site wastes, debris and contaminated soils into the quarries, followed by capping the quarries at the surrounding grade.
+- The remedy includes 1) excavation and off-site removal of radiation-contaminated soils; 2) stabilization of process tailings located in on of two on-site quarries; 3) consolidation of other site wastes, debris and contaminated soils into the quarries, followed by capping the quarries at or above the surrounding grade.

 - The Record of Decision detailing the remedy for this site was signed in March 2006.

 - In April 2008, EPA issued an Explanation of Significant Differences to modify and expand some of the requirements of the initial cleanup remedy.

 - The Foote Mineral Co. site is located on a 79-acre property in East Whiteland Township, Pa.